b-t-g/my-digitalocean-scripts/README.md

 # my-digitalocean-scripts
 Scripts I use for DigitalOcean **use at your own risk!**

-On the off chance someone else comes across this, I thought I'd give an extra disclaimer/explanation in addition to what the BSD license
+On the off chance someone else comes across this, I thought I'd give an extra disclaimer/explanation in addition to what the BSD license states.
 # Intended behavior
 * Have at most one droplet at any given time.
 * Have at most one snapshot at any given time **(It will destroy ALL snapshots on the account before taking a new one).**
 * Only deploy the 1gb droplet (currently the second cheapest one).
+* Always deploy the droplet using FreeBSD (even if the snapshot doesn't use FreeBSD, the ssh command assumes ssh'ing as the user FreeBSD)

 And, of course, there may be bugs or otherwise undocumented behavior